Frequently Asked Questions

 Non-invasive prenatal testing (NIPT) uses cell-free DNA (cfDNA) derived from the pregnancy to evaluate possible chromosomal conditions in a pregnancy.

-NIPT is a prenatal screening test that can be performed as early as 10 weeks’ gestation using a 2 vials of blood.
+NIPT is a prenatal screening test that can be performed as early as 10 weeks’ gestation using 1 or 2 vials of blood.
 Prenatal diagnostic tests such as amniocentesis and CVS can diagnose the presence of chromosomal conditions.
 These are typically performed later in pregnancy and are associated with a small risk of pregnancy loss.

 What are the differences between NT and NIPT?